ashvardanian/ashvardanian/README.md

 - matrix multiplications are tasty, but literally everyone cooks them wrong,
 - companies grow faster than people,
 - pivots are the plague of Silicon Valley,
-- hard things are easy, and easy things are hard,
+- almost all "tech companies" are not tech companies,
 - how you do one thing - is how you do everything,
 - talent, ambition, and dedication are much more important than material resources,
 - a single developer can beat a trillion-dollar company in almost everything.